aime-stack/COA-take-home-challenge/README.md

 Getting Started
+To run the Coding Challenge copy codes respectively in any Jvascript Compiler and run the Coding Challenge

 To run these challenges locally, follow the steps below.

 Step 1:
 * Ensure you have Node.js installed.
 * And terminal like bash etc.

 Step 2:
 - Clone the repository
 - cd coa-take-home-challenge in your terminal